 Questions about the startling ubiquity of HeLa cells are not the only ones that have been raised since Henrietta Lacks’ death.
 It has become clear over the decades that by not asking her permission for her cells, or informing her family about how they were being used in experiments and bought and sold literally by the millions, scientists have dishonored a woman whose death has brought life to so many others.

 The emotional impact of this saga on her family has been enormous.
-They knew nothing of HeLa cells until they were contacted several decades after their beloved wife and mother’s death by scientists who were looking for blood samples that could help them tease out more information from the HeLa cells.
+They knew nothing of HeLa cells until they were contacted several decades after Henrietta’s death.
+It was by scientists who were looking for blood samples that could help them tease out more information from the HeLa cells.
 Imagine the shock of being told that a lost loved one was alive, in a sense, in a freezer at a university.

 The family, poor and undereducated, thought they were being tested to see if they would die of cancer too.
-When researchers never got back to them with the test results they expected, they were left to wonder about their own fates.
-Today they understand more about what has happened, but that doesn’t change the fact that they feel betrayed.
+When researchers never got back to them they were left to wonder about their own fates.
+Today they understand more about what has happened.
+However, that doesn’t change the fact that they feel betrayed.

-The questions of who owns a tissue sample, who has permission to use it, and what the responsibilities of researchers are to patients — especially when there is money involved — are still hotly debated today.
-(For information on how 23andMe deals with these issues, please read our privacy statement, terms of service and consent form) For more on this aspect of the Henrietta Lacks story, check out writer Rebecca Skloot’s website, which includes excerpts of her forthcoming book on the subject, “The Immortal Life of Henrietta Lacks.”
+The questions of who owns a tissue sample or has permission to use it is hotly debated.
+And what are the responsibilities of researchers especially when there is money involved?
+(For information on how 23andMe deals with these issues, please read our privacy statement, terms of service and consent form.)
+For more on this aspect of the Henrietta Lacks story, check out writer Rebecca Skloot’s website.
+There you’ll find excerpts of her book on the subject, “The Immortal Life of Henrietta Lacks.”
 (The book was published in 2010 and became a bestseller.)

-The G6PD gene is on the X chromosome, which means that men have one copy and women have two.
-Men will therefore either be type A or B, but a woman can have both types of the enzyme.
+The G6PD gene is on the X chromosome.
+That means that men have one copy and women have two.
+Men will therefore either be type A or B. Women on the other hand can have both types of the enzyme.
 The type of G6PD enzyme expressed in each of a woman’s cells depends on which of her X chromosomes is “inactivated”.
 23andMe customers can check their data at rs1050829 to figure out their G6PD type.